mdgart/mauro-sdk/README.md

 ## Limitations

-- The resource paths that can be added in resources.py support just one dynamic value {id}, a possible improvement would be to use a dictionary for resource paths that requires multiple dynamic values.
+- The resource paths that can be added in resources.py support just one dynamic value {id}, a possible improvement would be to use a dictionary for resource paths that allows for multiple dynamic values.
-- There are no validations for the input data at the SDK level, if the validation is implemented at API level, it's probably acceptable, but it would be a nice addition.
+- There are no validations for the input data at the SDK level.
+The validation is implemented at API level, but it would be a nice addition to have custom validation at SDK level.
-- The only HTTP methods supported are GET, POST, PUT, DELETE
+- The HTTP methods properly handled are GET, POST, PUT, DELETE, but the APItoSDK class can be extended to add additional methods.
 - Batch processing is not supported
 - The only authentications supported is Bearer token.
 - "resources" is a python file, it could be a JSON document instead so it can be reused for other SDKs.